MaxJansen/CNN-iPSC/1.count_comparison/README.md

 # Preliminary plots
 ## General remarks
-Scripts in this directory have been used to check the ATAC-seq peaks from the 8 stages of iPSC differentiation.
+Scripts in this directory have been used to check the number of ATAC-seq peaks from the 8 stages of iPSC differentiation.
 This directory is not essential for the next steps.
-It provides a few simple preliminary scripts to count and visually compare the different filtering methods available in the Kundaje Pipeline (applied to the same biological data).
+It provides preliminary scripts to count and visually compare the different filtering methods available in the Kundaje Pipeline (applied to the same biological data).
 These are:
 - The original output of the pipeline.